-Welcome to The Midnight Special, one of the most enduring of syndicated folk music radio programs, available through the WFMT Radio Network.
-The Midnight Special was established in Chicago on WFMT-FM in 1953, and went national in 1971.
-It has stayed current through decades of change, rich in tradition and history while retaining its timeliness, delighting listeners throughout the world with gentle irreverence or touching them with candid observation.
+Welcome to The Midnight Special, the enduring and beloved folk music radio program, syndicated through the WFMT Radio Network.
+The Midnight Special first aired in Chicago on WFMT-FM in 1953, and went national in 1971.
+Rich in tradition and history, the program has remained current through decades of change by retaining its topical bent while delighting listeners worldwide with gentle irreverence, touchingly candid observations, and the unveiling of new music.